WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 IS IT POSSIBLE TO HACK A MOBILE PHONE?

-1) Physical access was given to another individual.
+1) Physical access was given or available to another individual.

 2) The device is jailbroken/rooted.